About This Chapter

 2. Mesoamerican Civilizations: The Olmecs to Cortes

 This lesson focuses on the early cultures of Mesoamerica.
-The Olmec, Maya and Aztecs developed great civilizations in Mesoamerica over millenia.
+The Olmec, Maya, and Aztecs developed great civilizations in Mesoamerica over millennia.
 Then, after all of this development and the building of a great empire, the Aztec were quickly defeated by Hernando Cortes.

 3. The Inca Civilization and Pizarro: Pre-Columbian South America

 The Incan Empire was an amazing empire of the early Americas.
 Their accomplishments rival those of many other great empires, but they were defeated by the Spanish conquistador Francisco Pizarro in only a few years.